oVirt/ovirt-site/source/feature/detailedquota.html.md

 4. List of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.
 5. List of Users/Groups that have permission to use the Quota, i.e. assign it to VMs/disks

-For example, check the following Quota object, with the following properties:
+For example, Quota object configured for R&D team, with the following properties:

 *   DevelQuota
 *   Quota configured for R&D team